brahimmachkouri/minimal-blog-for-github-pages/README.md

 ## Note

-If you rename the repository, don't forget to edit the _config.yml file in order to modify the baseurl variable.
+If you rename your repository, don't forget to edit the _config.yml file in order to modify the baseurl variable also.